chahatagarwal/Green-coding/Sound Classification/README.md

 # Sound-Classification
-This repository has a Jupyter Notebook consisting of different ways to approach and break the ice with the pre-assumptions/Hypothesis to achieve better accuracy
+This repository has a Jupyter Notebook consisting of different ways to approach and break the hypothesis in order to achieve better accuracy

 NOTE:
 1) Change path for the input dataset